-The 14/FA and 15/SP submission pages will be open to Department Chairs on or about Friday, February 6.
-The schedules should be submitted to the Registrar’s Office no later than Friday, February 21.
-As always, we appreciate getting changes before the due date as we would like to publish the Fall 2014 schedule to the campus community by March 10.
+The 15/SP, 15/FA and 16/SP submission pages will be open to Department Chairs on or about Monday, September 8.
+The schedules should be submitted to the Registrar’s Office no later than Friday, September 26.
+As always, we appreciate getting changes before the due date as we would like to publish the Spring 2015 schedule to the campus community by October 6.

-Next fall, we will ask for THREE semesters’ worth of data: a final look at the Spring 2015 schedule, as well as projection data for the to the Fall 2015 and Spring 2016 semesters.
+This fall, we are asking for THREE semesters’ worth of data: a final look at the Spring 2015 schedule, as well as projection data for the to the Fall 2015 and Spring 2016 semesters.

 We have fixed the problem where the lab sections for each lecture were not automatically created.
 Additionally, you will notice that there are TWO fields related to a section’s capacity.
 The first is “TmpCap” and the second is “MaxCap.”
 This was for use during summer registration by new incoming first-year students.
 You can simply complete one field during this projection sequence, since we don’t hold seats for freshmen in the spring.